Álvar Núñez Cabeza de Vaca: Narváez expedition

 On 11 December 1526, Charles V commissioned Pánfilo de Narváez to explore, conquer, and settle a portion of North America called La Florida, a territory vaguely described as stretching along the Gulf coast from Mexico to Florida.
-Cabeza de Vaca was named treasurer by royal appointment, a position that put him second in command and made him chiefly responsible to look after the emperor's interests during the expedition.
+Cabeza de Vaca was named treasurer by royal appointment, a position that put him second in command and made him chiefly responsible for looking after the emperor's interests during the expedition.
 He was promised an annual salary of 130,000 maravedies, payable upon his return.
 Their fleet of five vessels set sail from Spain on 17 June 1527, carrying 600 soldiers and colonists, including a few married women and enslaved Africans.

 When they stopped in Hispaniola for supplies, Narváez lost more than 140 of his men, who chose to stay behind rather than continue with the expedition.
 They spent forty-five days on the island re-provisioning the fleet, and bought a sixth ship.
 They were especially anxious to acquire horses, but there was a shortage of them in Hispaniola, so the expedition continued to Cuba, where they hoped to recruit more men and buy horses.
 Narváez anchored at Santiago de Cuba and ordered Cabeza de Vaca to take two ships and proceed further up the coast to pick up additional provisions at Trinidad.
 In October, while Cabeza de Vaca was ashore negotiating for supplies, a hurricane hit the coast, resulting in the destruction of both ships and the loss of sixty men and twenty horses.
 Narváez arrived in early November to pick up the survivors.
 Fearful of encountering another storm, Narváez decided to overwinter in Cuba.
 The four remaining ships anchored in the Bay of Jagua under the command of Cabeza de Vaca.

 While Cabeza de Vaca watched over the ships and crew, Narváez remained on shore to find replacements for the lost ships and hire more men.
 In February 1528, he returned to the Bay of Jagua with one additional ship and another one waiting for them in Havana.
 They resumed their expedition to La Florida with the intention of first stopping in Havana to pick up the final ship and more supplies.
-Before reaching Havana however, they were hit by another storm and blown off course into the Gulf of Mexico.
+Before reaching Havana, however, they were hit by another storm and blown off course into the Gulf of Mexico.
 Short of supplies and fresh water, they decided to push on toward Florida rather than try to get back to Cuba.
 In April they sighted land, anchored and went ashore.
 Although the location of their landing has been much debated, more recent opinion leans toward the vicinity of Tampa Bay.